tk-o/personal-site/content/blog/making-things-happen/index.md

 ### Let actions drive feelings

 I'll use — once again — my blog, for example.
 I had this dream of being able to share my experience with other people because I believe it could help some of them to develop their skills.
 Once I decided I'm done with waiting for a perfect moment, I created the blog and wrote <a href="/welcome-friend/">Welcome, friend!</a> post.
-I've actually got some audience that read the post and told me to keep posts coming as they find these useful.
+I didn't know yet if anyone would consider my text interesting, but I wanted to find out.

 Since the first post, I stopped being worried about sharing my personal views.
 Instead, I started focusing on the results: my blog is a platform I use to share my experience with other people.
-I turned out that trying my idea for real wasn't impossible.
+It turned out that trying my idea for real wasn't impossible.

 What's even better, some people read what I share, and they like it.
 Sometimes they also tell me that they enjoyed the article and it helped them. **This is all I wanted!** But to make it happen, I had to start acting, which wasn't that hard and scary after all 🙃 I'm working on improving my platform and provide more ways of leaving feedback.